Hellbender

 gpu 1 hour 2 days Acceptable use includes jobs that utilize a GPU for the majority of the run.
 Is composed of Nvidia A100 cards, 4 per node.

-interactive 1 hour 2 days For short interactive testing, interactive debugging, and general interactive jobs.
+interactive 1 hour 4 hours For short interactive testing, interactive debugging, and general interactive jobs.
 Use this for light testing as opposed to the login node.

 logical_cpu 1 hour 2 days For workloads that can make use of hyperthreaded hardware